buffos/carnd_projects/04.advanced.lane.finding/README.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 I have uploaded my videos to youtube and here are the results of all 3 videos (the harder challenge is a failure but just for reference)
-I can upload them if that is necessary, but I thought I could save space
+I can upload them in Github, if that is necessary, but I thought I could save space

 * Here's a [link to my project video result](https://youtu.be/LOrw1w_fyrU)
 * Here's a [link to the challenge video](https://youtu.be/NBxxAsAmfTE)